Athenian-Computer-Science/numeric-operations-1-practice-template/README.md

-# Lesson 1 Practice
+# Numeric Operations 1 Practice

-Use this repository (repo, for short) to complete your practice for Lesson 1.
+Use this repository (repo, for short) to complete your practice for this lesson.

 ## Complete the following:
 #### Edpuzzle